Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Analysis and results

 Next, we focus on the values of $h$ in the regime around $q=0$, where it exhibits a transition.
 Let the average of $h(q)$ over $q$ in a suitable regime $-q_c<q<q_c$, with $q_c$ is a positive variable, be given by

 In the limit $q_c\to \infty$, $\bar h$ will be dominated by the asymptotic values, and we simply get $\bar h \sim (h_{-}+h_{+})/2$.
 In this limit, we lose the information of the variation or shape of $h(q)$ in the intermediate $q$ values.
 So we focus on finite $q_c$ and choose $q_c=40$ as the value of $q$, where $h$ becomes effectively constant for each partition scale $a$.
 This is akin to weighted averaging, where the weight kernel is the top hat function centered at $q=0$.
+Mathematically there is no restriction on taking large $|q|$.
 Since $q$ takes integer values here, we need the discretized version of eq.~\ref{eq:hbar}.
 Let $i_q=1,\ldots,N_q$ index the values of $q$, where $N_q=81$ denotes the total number of $q$ values considered.
 Let $i_a=1,\ldots,N_a$ index each partition of the image for a given $a$.
 Then for each $i_a$, the discrete form of eq.~\ref{eq:hbar} is

 For $\tau$, there are no asymptotically constant values.
 Hence, there is no natural cut-off value of $q_c$ to define the range $-q_c<q<q_c$ over which to average $\tau$.
 We will choose the same $q_c$ that is defined for $h$.
 So we have